dmgerhard/website/content/authors/admin/_index.md

 highlight_name: true
 ---

+I joined *The Scientist* as an Assistant Editor in 2023, where I write about discoveries in the life sciences.

-I am a Postdoctoral Research Associate of Neuroscience in Psychiatry at Weill Cornell Medicine.
+Before joining the magazine, I was a a Postdoctoral Research Associate of Neuroscience in Psychiatry at Weill Cornell Medicine.
+I was also a freelance science writer and I contributed stories to *Drug Discovery News* and *The Scientist*.

-My research examines the cellular and molecular mechanisms underlying stress, anxiety, and depression with a focus on adolescent development.
-As part of this work, I examine the enduring effects of juvenile stress on the maturation of neural circuits important for sociability and emotion regulation.

-I received my PhD in 2017 from Yale University.
-My thesis research examined mechanisms of action of the rapid-acting antidepressant ketamine.

-I am also a freelance science writer.
-I have written about pharmacological and biotechnological innovations across therapeutic areas including oncology, neuroscience, immunology, and infectious disease.

 You can find my recent articles in the Science Communication section below.